Downtown Activation and Beautification Proposals

 Evaluation Process

-1. Proposals will be vetted by an internal team of departmental experts to identify possible regulatory or procedural issues that may affect the feasibility of project implementation.
+1. Proposals will be vetted by an internal team to identify possible regulatory or procedural issues that may affect the feasibility of project implementation.

-2. A review committee composed of Bellingham/Whatcom County Tourism, Bellingham Tourism Commission, Downtown Stakeholder(s), City Planning and Community Development and Mayor’s Office staff will independently score each proposal and review scores collaboratively to develop funding recommendations to the Mayor.
+2. A review committee composed of Bellingham/Whatcom County Tourism, Bellingham Tourism Commission, Arts Commission, Downtown Stakeholder(s), City Planning and Community Development and/or Mayor’s Office staff will independently score each proposal and review scores collaboratively to develop funding recommendations to the Mayor.
 Oral interviews, additional questions or information may be requested at this stage.

 3. The Mayor will assess the review committee recommendations and make any changes or adjustments for the Lodging Tax Advisory Committee (LTAC) to review.